Image

 Weapon crimes in Neosho, MO cover a wide range of offenses.
 At Combs Waterkotte, our weapons crime attorneys in Neosho, MO have handled cases involving:

-Under Missouri Revised Statute § 571.070, possessing a firearm becomes illegal if:
+According to Missouri Revised Statute § 571.070, firearm possession becomes unlawful under specific circumstances, including:

-• You belong to a group legally barred from owning firearms
+• Belonging to a category of individuals prohibited from owning firearms

 If this is your first offense, it may be charged as a Class C felony—but with prior offenses, it can rise to a Class B felony, carrying much harsher penalties.
 Don’t risk your future.
 A skilled Neosho, MO criminal defense attorney can evaluate your case and build a strong defense from day one.